Smartphone Battery Saving Tips

 Shut off Wi-Fi or cellular radios if the signal is weak or absent.
 These signals demand increased power to find and keep a connection.
 Choose the best signal you have at the moment and turn off the remaining radio.
 If you don’t have a signal for either Wi-Fi or cellular, turn off both.

 Shutting off the phone or using airplane mode.
-Obviously, you can power your phone down if it’s not needed for parts of your day.
-You might not be able to do this often, but this is a feature that most users don’t take advantage of.
-Alternatively, airplane mode can turn off battery-draining radios while still allowing you access to offline features of your phone.
+Obviously, you can power your phone down if it's not needed for parts of your day.
+Alternatively, airplane mode can turn off battery-draining radios while still allowing you access to your phone's offline features.

 How to Save Your iPhone Battery